Xamla/xamla_motion/docs/source/data_types.rst

 Robot and environment description types
 ------------------------------------------

+.. _jointset:

 JointSet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: JointSet
     :members:

+.. _endeffectordescription:

 EndEffectorDescription
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

 .. autoclass:: EndEffectorDescription
     :members:

+Details:

+.. _movegroupdescription:

 MoveGroupDescription
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: MoveGroupDescription
     :members:

+.. _collisionprimitive:

 CollisionPrimitive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: CollisionPrimitive
     :members:

+.. _collisionobject:

 CollisionObject
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+How to use it:

+Details:

 .. autoclass:: CollisionObject
     :members: